JustAnotherErik/JustAnotherErik/README.md

 - 👋 Hi, I’m @JustAnotherErik
-- 👀 I’m interested in Games and Discord (Basic I know)
+- 👀 I’m interested in Video games and indie game development.
-- 🌱 I’m currently learning Python (who isn't?)
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Runescape related clinets like Runelite
 - 📫 How to reach me: on Discord #JustAnotherErik#0001

 <!---